 Outlook, Exchange Online

-This should be pretty straightforward for everybody as Outlook and Exchange are one of Microsoft's oldest products.
+Straightforward and familiar, Outlook and Exchange are some of Microsoft's oldest products.
 Exchange online hosts your company emails and Outlook is the app in which you read and send emails.
 You get 50GB of email storage with Microsoft 365 Business and unlimited with Microsoft 365 E3 and E5.
-But honestly, you'll probably never even get close to needing 50GB, that's a shit ton of space.
+But honestly, you'll probably never even get close to needing 50GB.
+That's a ton of space.

 Chat-based Work-space, Meetings

 Teams is the newest edition to Office 365 apps and is Microsoft's version of Slack, except that now way more people are using Teams.
 People love it so much that it has hockey-stick adoption growth rates.
 I arguably use it as much if not more than email.
 What is it?
 A collaboration tool that merges your business phone, conference call tool, chat room tool, calendar, etc... just watch the video!

 Even thought it has only been around since December 2016, it already has 13+ million daily users, which obliterates Slack's stats, even though they've been around since 2013.
 For the full read and to learn about its 4 new ways Teams is making teams work together, read this article.

 I am a HUGE fan of OneDrive for Business file on-demand feature.
 OneDrive is a file storage service that is Microsoft's better version of Dropbox.
 With the file on-demand feature, you can see all of your files without necessarily having them downloaded on your hard drive.
 This means your company can have 10TB of files and you can search and see all of them from File Explorer and just download the ones you do need.